 If and when you are physically or medically able, start gathering facts and circumstances involving the crash.
 You should obtain:

 Although you have deadlines, it is not necessary or perhaps even advisable to file suit immediately after the wreck.
 Seek medical attention promptly.
 This is for the sake of your own health and for your case.
-So that your car crash lawyer Newport Beach can gather proof of your damages, make a list of all hospitals, physicians, therapists, rehabilitation professionals and others who attend to you for injuries arising from the crash.
+So that your lawyer in Newport Beach can gather proof of your damages, make a list of all hospitals, physicians, therapists, rehabilitation professionals and others who attend to you for injuries arising from the crash.
 Keep notes of the hours and days of missed work.
 You may also need an opinion from a physician about the extent of your disability or other limitations on your ability to work or perform daily activities.